OSU-STARLAB/Simul-LLM/examples/basic_speech_to_text/README.md

 ## Preprocessing

 MuST-C preprocessing scripts are provided in `data/` and are essentially copied from those used in [fairseq](https://github.com/facebookresearch/fairseq).
 Running the following script should correctly preprocess a given MuST-C split, assuming the dataset has already been unzipped.
+Note that this will do quite a bit more than just prep the necessary test set WAV files in that it will also prep the entire dataset (including the training and validation sets) for end-to-end training.

 ```bash
 export ROOT=<PATH_TO_ROOT>